kadena-community/docs/docs/learn-pact/intermediate/deploy-to-a-local-server.md

 - Endpoint Types
 - Exercise: Write a YAML file

 In this tutorial you will go into depth on the **pact-lang-api** including topics like yaml API requests and endpoint types.
-Aside from letting you explore even more of pact’s functionality, it puts you in a good position to complete our next tutorial, Pact and Javascript.
+Aside from letting you explore even more of pact’s functionality, it puts you in a good position to complete our next tutorial, Pact and JavaScript.
 In that tutorial you bring all the pieces together and get your first look at developing your first full stack blockchain application with pact.

 <!--truncate-->